bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+ Relational databases have a table based structure where a strict schema is required.
+SQL is the language used to retrieve data from relational databases.

 - [ ] Why do tables need a `primary key`?

+This is how relationships can be established between multiple tables.

 - [ ] What is the name given to a table column that references the primary key on another table.

+ A foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+bridges and joins

 ## Minimum Viable Product